fanlei/WhitePHP.net/_posts/2018-07-31-jf-cli-json-formatter.md

 ---
 layout: post
-title: "jf: CLI JSON Formatter"
+title: "jf: JSON Formatter in CLI"
 ---

 It's easy to write a CLI tool of JSON Formatter by PHP, since a new <a href="https://www.php.net/manual/en/json.constants.php" target="_whitephp-ref">JSON constant</a> **JSON_PRETTY_PRINT** is available as of PHP 5.4.0.
 Essential implementation looks like: